Andrew Vaughn Preview, Player Props: White Sox vs. Mariners

 - The pitching staff for the Mariners has a collective 9.1 K/9, the seventh-best in the league.

-- The Mariners have the second-ranked team ERA among all league pitching staffs (3.71).
+- The Mariners' 3.71 team ERA ranks second among all MLB pitching staffs.

-- Mariners pitchers combine to surrender 134 home runs (1.1 per game), the sixth-fewest in the league.
+- The Mariners give up the sixth-fewest home runs in baseball (135 total, 1.1 per game).

-- His most recent time out came on Friday, Aug.
-4 against the Los Angeles Angels, when the righty went six innings, surrendering two earned runs while giving up four hits.
+- In his last time out on Thursday against the Kansas City Royals, the right-hander went six innings, allowing four earned runs while surrendering eight hits.

-- The 23-year-old has put together a 4.75 ERA and 9.8 strikeouts per nine innings across 11 games this season, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.